Singer Sarah Brightman calls off flight to space station

 CAPE CANAVERAL, Fla British soprano Sarah Brightman called off plans for a flight to the International Space Station, citing family reasons, the singer said in a statement on Wednesday.

-Brightman began training in Russia’s Star City in January for a ride aboard a Russian Soyuz capsule and 10-day stay on the station, a $100 billion research laboratory that flies about 260 miles (418 km) above Earth.
+Brightman began training in Russia’s Star City in January for a ride aboard a Russian Soyuz capsule and 10-day stay on the station, a $100 billion (63.5 billion pounds) research laboratory that flies about 260 miles (418 km) above Earth.

 The trip would have cost her about $52 million, said Space Adventures, the privately owned U.S. travel agency that arranged the expedition.